Home

 Adobe PDF file (Please fill out info form) Tenor Recorder Part

-Adobe PDF file (Please fill out info form) This piece was commissioned in 1985 for the 25th anniversary of Ed and Jane Pincus, where it was premiered by an unsuspecting Jane.
+This piece was commissioned in 1985 for the 25th anniversary of Ed and Jane Pincus, where it was premiered by an unsuspecting Jane.
 Every five years I have added a new set of five variations.
-This is the latest version of this trio (new variations in 2000) for good amateurs, and has 40 variations.
-PDF file to the left is the transposed part for flute in G. Non-streaming (downloadable) MP3.
-Available from Frog Peak Music
+This is the latest version of this trio (with 53-1/2 variations following Ed's death in 2013) for good amateurs, and has 40 variations.
+PDF file to the left is the transposed part for flute in G. Available from Frog Peak Music

 Adobe PDF file (Please fill out info form)